Lexxie9952/fcw.org-server/freeciv/freeciv/data/classicplus/README.txt

 <img style="margin-left:auto;margin-right:auto;display:block" src='/images/chapter_mark.png'>
 <h2>Changelog:</h2><ul style='font-family:Helvetica'><li>Tech costs changed to Classic+ formula:  each tech has its own cost and is not tied to previous tech costs</li>
 <li>Cleaned up tech tree, redundant reqs and a few bad paths</li>
-<li>Bulbs earned into a research target stay assigned to that research target.
-Tech Targets can be switched with multiple progress in multiple techs</li>
+<li>Bulbs researched into a tech stay assigned to that research target.
+Tech targets can be switched with multiple progress in multiple techs</li>
 <li>All units get 2x moves, 2x vision: improves pace and playability</li>
-<li>Cease-fire and peace can be established with another player within "contactturns" of meeting or having adjacent units.
+<li>Cease-fire and peace can be established with another player within 10 turns (<code>contactturns</code>) of meeting or having adjacent units.
   All other pacts still require an embassy</li>
 <li>Added Theocracy government from MP2 (somewhat like Civ2 Fundamentalism but better)</li>
 <li>Railroads use 1/9 move point and aren't infinite</li>